Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 The inputs can be reset with the Reset inputs button.

 Because the calculations can take some time, a spinning flower is shown while the application is working.

+#### Implement own expression data
+You can use this page if you have your own expression data that you want to implement in the analysis.
+As input, the algorithm needs an uploaded file with the expression data and an input pathway (again enter-separated).

+The elbows of the plotted k-means clustering and SOM clustering will have be defined.
+Further, you can choose the number of random pathways generated, having the same length as the input pathway and the number of candidate pathways to display.

+After clicking the start button, the expression data will be given in a table and a processed file will automatically be written to the folder you're working in.
+This file will be used further down in the analysis.
+In the next tab, Filtered expression data, the percentage of genes kept after filtering will be given, so that you can decide if you want to work further with this data.
+In the third tab, Clustering, two plots (k-means and SOM clustering) will be visualed.
+Based on these plots, you can change the elbow and two clustering files will automatically be written in the folder you're working in.
+The next three tabs are the same as these of the first page and will give you the same output.
+The calculations will be done using the new expression data.

+The inputs can, again, be reset by clicking the Reset inputs button.
+The spinning flowers indicate if the algorithm is running.